Best for the World: Honoring B Corps

 - At Mightybytes, our green web hosting and sustainable web design services reduce the environmental impact of mission-aligned clients we choose to partner with.

-For these companies and others on the Best for the World list, the B Impact Assessment serves as a social innovation catalyst to design new products, services, or programs around the impact they create.
+The B Impact Assessment serves as a social innovation catalyst to design new products, services, or programs around the impact these companies create.
 Ongoing impact experiments help them better align purpose with profit and evolve their business model based on what they learn.